nerseus/nerCal3DToolsWeb/README.md

-# nerCal3DTools
+# nerCal3DTools - Web version
-Tools for working with Cal3D files
+Tools for working with Cal3D files on the web.

 This repository contains a javascript library for working with Cal3D files in the IMVU format.